Enter your keyword

 5. Myth: A doula will “take over” the role of the partner.

 Truth: A doula is there to enhance the relationships between the hospital staff, the laboring couple and others present.
 Often times the partner will become more involved with a doula present.
 As Penny Simkin, P.T., states, “While the doula probably knows more than the partner about birth, hospitals and maternity care, the partner knows more about the woman’s personality, likes and dislikes, and needs.
 Moreover, he or she loves the woman more than anyone else there.”
-A good doula will reinforce the fact that this is your birth, not hers.
-She will strengthen the pair bond by instilling confidence in the partner and facilitating open communication between the couple and others present.
+A good doula will reinforce the fact that this is your birth, not theirs.
+They will strengthen the pair bond by instilling confidence in the partner and facilitating open communication between the couple and others present.

 6. Myth: A doula will take away “the best part of a nurse’s job.”